Close

 • Once you arrive, your sponsor may want to meet with you and your family to show you around or help you through in-processing.

-Be sure not to confuse a moving sponsor with command sponsorship.
-The military-wide sponsorship program is a resource available to all military families no matter where they are moving.
-In contrast, command sponsorship or “accompanied orders,” is a designation for families moving overseas.
+• Command sponsorship, or “accompanied orders,” is a designation for families moving overseas.
 If you have command sponsorship, it will appear on your orders and provides several benefits to families during and after the move.
+Learn about command sponsorship.

 How to get the most out of your sponsorship